Total Revenue or Sales

 Table STAR-1 (Archived Illustration from Original Investing Lesson — See Text for Explanation)

-For nostalgia's sake, let's use the archived sales/revenue figures from the original article I wrote almost two decades ago.
+For nostalgia's sake, let's use the archived sales/revenue figures from almost two decades ago.
 You can easily replace these with figures from Starbuck's current 10-K filing or annual report.
-In fact, I'd encourage you to try as it will allow you to practice finding and researching financial disclosures.
+In fact, please try as it will allow you to practice finding and researching financial disclosures.

 |Archived Starbucks Coffee|